-Google has modified Play Store policies in the EEA to meet Digital Markets Act requirements, introducing new fee structures for developers and external transactions amid antitrust scrutiny in UK.
+Google has updated Play Store policies in the EEA to comply with the Digital Markets Act, introducing new fee structures for developers and external transactions amid antitrust scrutiny.

-In a move to address ongoing regulatory scrutiny from the European Union, Google has announced modifications to its Google Play Store terms.
+In a move to address ongoing regulatory scrutiny from the European Union, Google has announced revisions to its Google Play Store terms.

-These changes, effective in the European Economic Area, aim to comply with the Digital Markets Act by offering developers more options for payments and external transactions while maintaining user safety.
+These changes, effective in the European Economic Area, aim to comply with the Digital Markets Act by offering developers more options for payments and external transactions whilst ensuring user safety.

 The Digital Markets Act, enforced since March 2024, targets major tech firms like Google to promote fair competition.

-It designates such companies as gatekeepers and requires them to avoid favoring their own services, allow alternative payments, and permit developers to guide users to outside offers without barriers.
+It designates such companies as gatekeepers and requires them to avoid favouring their own services, allow alternative payment systems, and permit developers to direct users to external offers without barriers.

-In March 2025, the European Commission issued preliminary findings against Google for violating these rules.
+In March 2025, the European Commission issued preliminary findings against Google for breaching these rules.

-The accusations focused on restrictions that prevented app developers from directing users to cheaper alternatives outside the Play Store and imposing unfair fees on external transactions.
+The accusations centred on restrictions that prevented app developers from directing users to cheaper alternatives outside the Play Store and imposing unfair fees on external transactions.

-The revisions stem from discussions with the European Commission, developers, and experts, balancing flexibility with concerns over user exposure to harmful content.
+The revisions stem from discussions with the European Commission, developers, and experts, balancing flexibility with concerns about user exposure to harmful content.

-Developers can now choose Google's billing, alternative systems, or a mix.
+Developers can now choose Google’s billing, alternative systems, or a combination.

-Options include User Choice Billing, where users select between Google or alternatives with a 4% fee cut, and the EEA Program for alternative-only billing with a 3% reduction.
+Options include User Choice Billing, where users select between Google or alternatives with a 4% fee reduction, and the EEA Programme for alternative-only billing with a 3% reduction.

 Transactions must be reported, and user experience rules apply to prevent misleading or unsafe practices.

-The External Offers Program allows easier promotion of outside deals and in-app links to external purchases.
+The External Offers Programme allows easier promotion of external deals and in-app links to external purchases.

 Developers must alert users to potential security risks when leaving the app.